paastech-cloud/docs/Architecture.md

 All communications between internal services are done through a private network.

-To understand their interactions better, wa can look at an example of a project deployment of a Client.
+To understand their interactions better, we can look at an example of a project deployment by a client.

 ```mermaid
 sequenceDiagram